beerbrewing/beerbrewing.github.io/README.md

 The Pyrmont (Secret Squirrel) Brewery has been churning out the good stuff since 2007 in Pyrmont Sydney Australia

-Right now we brew exclusively for [Switch Media](https://www.switch.tv/)
+We brew exclusively for local businesses to keep distribution cost minimal and stay well within our capacity

-Being a fan of open source, the brewer @kevleyski is sharing some of his recipes in BeerXML format check out the [site](https://beerbrewing.github.io) for details
+Being a huge fan of open source, the brewer [@kevleyski](https://twitter.com/kevleyski) is sharing some of his recipes [here](https://beerbrewing.github.io)